tomikazi/camera/README.md

 The video stream from the a camera can be viewed on any modern browser.
 The pan/tilt can be controlled using several different means.

-* Using mouse click-and-drag or tap-and-trag on touch devices
+* Using mouse click-and-drag or tap-and-drag on touch devices
+* Using arrow keyboard keys and other keyboard short-cuts
-* Using mobile device motion - works for iOS devices and select Androids that support `DeviceMotionEvent` Web API ** Note that this requires the broker to use HTTPS
+* Using mobile device motion - works for iOS devices and select Androids that support `DeviceMotionEvent` Web API
+    * Note that this requires the broker to use HTTPS

 The pan and tilt mechanism uses A4988 stepper drivers and NEMA 17 motors to move about a Raspberry Pi HQ camera.
 The current mount design allows for -180/+180 degrees on pan axis and -50/+50 degrees on tilt axis.
 Two hall-effect